 18.05 Make pad welds, all positions, on plain carbon steel.
 19.0 Create a product using oxyfuel gas cutting and introductory shielded metal arc welding (SMAW) principles and practicesThe student will be able to: 19.01 Design and create a work of art utilizing material and skills learned.
 19.02 Create a working drawing or blue print using welding symbols learned.
 19.03 Design a custom product from a working drawing or blue print created.
-19.04 Fabricate a custom product using the skills learned related to oxyfuel gas cutting and introductory shielde metal arc welding (SMAW). d 19.05 Create and deliver a presentation to communicate project results.
+19.04 Fabricate a custom product using the skills learned related to oxyfuel gas cutting and introductory shielded metal arc welding (SMAW).
+19.05 Create and deliver a presentation to communicate project results.

-Course Number: TRA0086

 Occupational Completion Point: D

 Tractor Operator - 150 Hours - SOC Code 47-2073

-Course Description:

-The Tractor Operator course is designed to build on the skills and knowledge students learned in the Heavy Equipment Maintenance Technician

-course for entry into the Heavy Equipment Operations industry.
+The Tractor Operator course is designed to build on the skills and knowledge students learned in the Heavy Equipment Maintenance Technician course for entry into the Heavy Equipment Operations industry.
 Content emphasizes beginning skills and concepts as a recommended requisite.

-Stude ents study pneumatic and crawler-type tractor operations.
+Students study pneumatic and crawler-type tractor operations.

+01440 Citationic citaty prioring and crawler type tractor operations.

 20.0 Operate pneumatic and crawler-type tractor with attachmentsThe student will be able to:

 20.01 Move, level, and spread top soil.

 20.02 Remove stumps.

 20.03 Pile debris for burning.

 20.04 Remove and replace dozer blade.

 20.05 Remove and replace bucket.

 20.06 Attach cutting teeth as needed.

 20.07 Safely load dump trucks.

--

-Course Number: TRA0080